liaswapna/liri-node-app/README.md

      * Edit the text in random.txt to test out the feature for movie-this and concert-this.

+5. It also uses inquirer to prompt the users to select the choices.
+    * Using `var inquirer = require('inquirer`)the program gives User choices if they are confused with commands.
+    * A prompt is implemented to make the user to type in the favourite movie,song or band name.
+    * Another prompt helps the user to continue or quit the App.
 #### Additional Features

 * In addition to logging the data to your terminal/bash window, output the data to a .txt file called `log.txt`.